 I only bought 10 feet of the ridge cap, but with the roof overhang on either end, the roof's ridge line was a bit longer.
 So I used some roofing scraps from another job to make a ridge cap to cover the rest of it.
 That worked out really well, and it made me wonder why I even bothered to buy the pre-made ridge cap in the first place.

 With the roof built on a set of sawhorses, and the walls assembled on the ground, it was time to prepare the "foundation".

 Except this shed won't really have a foundation.
 I'm just going to rest it on some cinder blocks, which are dug just a few cm into the ground.
 This means the shed will be subject to some frost heaving, but with the blocks just resting on the ground, at least I can count on the shed settling back to where it was after every winter instead of having the foundations gradually work their way out of the holes.

 The completed shed should weigh about half a ton, so if I need to mess with the footings afterwards, it will be easy enough to lever it up with a 2x4.

 For more information on metal roofing:

-Using Google to search for information on installing metal roofing mostly turns up completely useless sites such as eHow.com, with articles that look like they were written by people who have never gone near a roof.
+Using Google to search for information on installing metal roofing mostly turns up useless sites like eHow.com with articles written by professional writers that have never been up on a roof.